vquelque/vscode_mark_files/README.md

 The extension allows you to mark/unmark files by:

 - Providing a `scope.txt` file in the workspace root folder.
-The file contains a list of absolute file paths or relative file paths to the workspace root folder.
-The file paths must be separated by newlines.
+The file contains a list of patterns for files to include in the scope.
+The patterns are written using the [.gitignore format](https://git-scm.com/docs/gitignore#_pattern_format), e.g., `**.sol` to include all Solidity files in all directories.
 - Right clicking on a file in the file explorer and selecting `Mark/Unmark File` from the context menu.
 - Right clicking on an editor tab and selecting `Mark/Unmark File` from the context menu.